-Ginseng a magical herb trusted for over 5000 years for its ability to promote vigor, nourish the nervous system, enhances hormonal secretion, lower blood sugar & cholesterol, and increases immunity.
+Ginseng a magical herb trusted for over 5000 years for its ability to promote vigor, nourish the nervous system, enhances hormonal secretion, help lower blood sugar & cholesterol, and increases immunity.

 What is Ginseng?

 Ginseng is a slow-growing perennial plant with fleshy roots of the genus Panax family Araliaceae.
 Ginseng is suitable for cooler climates, found in the Northern Hemisphere, in North America and eastern Asia (Korea, North China, and eastern Siberia).

 Ginseng is one of the most highly regarded medicinal plants gained the reputation of being able to promote health, general body vigor and prolong life.
 Ginseng can also be useful to treat diabetes and cholesterol.

 Ginseng may help lower sugar level

 The hypoglycemic activity of ginseng may be due to the enhancement of aerobic glycolysis through stimulation of beta-adrenoceptor and increase of various rate-limiting enzyme activities related to tricarboxylic acid cycle.
 Initial studies have shown that ginseng increases insulin production and reduces cell death in pancreatic beta cells.
 Also, ginseng can decrease blood glucose in type II diabetes patients.